-The problems with carrying guns and knives is that there is a high probability that they will be used and once this happens the problems escalates for all in the community.
+The problems with carrying guns and knives is that there is a high probability that they will be used with disatrous consequencies for all in the community.
 The irony is that the perpetrators of knife crimes are also more likely to be victims of crime themselves.

 The election of a new mayor in the capital presents a real opportunity for past policies to be reviewed, bearing in mind that ‘quick fixes and quick wins’ have not been ineffective in tackling crime.
-A one size fits all approach will also not work because enduring solutions are needed.
+A one size fits all approach will also not work because enduring solutions need to be carefully formulated.

-Without the involvement of community groups working in concerted action with public agencies and the young people themselves, the issue will remain topical and more knee-jerk reactions will waste a lot of resources without coming to the crux of the issue.
+Without the involvement of community groups working in concerted action with public agencies and the young people themselves, the issue will remain topical and more knee-jerk reactions will waste a lot of resources without dealing with the core issues.

-Past initiatives that concentrated on the criminal justice system, police, prison and probation as tools with which youth crime can be tackled successfully, have not worked.
-Where people of African Caribbean and Asian descent are concerned they have been detrimental and only succeeded in harassing young people and turning some of the young ones into hardened criminals who will reoffend time and again.
+Past initiatives that concentrated on the criminal justice system, police, prison and probation as tools with which youth crime can be tackled successfully, do not seem to be working.
+Where people of African Caribbean and Asian descent are concerned they have been detrimental and only resulted in harassing young people and turning some of the young ones into hardened criminals who will reoffend time and again.

-The suggestion that tough sentencing will deter young people from carrying knives is unlikely to work, we must not only be more imaginative but we must seek realistic solutions on prevention.
+The suggestion that tough sentencing will deter young people from carrying knives remains unproven, so we must now look to more imaginative methods since more realistic solutions lie in focussing on prevention..
 Tough sentencing is a stage too late and will happen when people have already been killed.
-Besides, Current statistics show that there are as many young black people going to jail as are going into university, a situation that needs to be addressed and redressed.
+Besides, current statistics show that there are as many young black people going to jail as are going into university, a situation that needs to be addressed and redressed.

 Evaluative capacity must be built into the projects from the onset so that the content and processes for completing the projects are clearly outlined with proper delineation of the outputs and outcomes.
 Evaluations of existing crime prevention and rehabilitation interventions good practice case studies should inform present action.